Adoyle210/UNDERGRAD_PROTFOLIO/README.md

 **Introduction**

-Welcome to my portfolio, which showcases a majority of the code I completed during my undergraduate studies at Ohio State University (OSU).
+Welcome to my portfolio, which showcases a majority of the code I completed during my undergraduate studies at Oregon State University (OSU).
 This repository serves as a comprehensive collection of my programming projects, demonstrating my skills, knowledge, and growth throughout my academic journey.

 **Table of Contents**
 1. intro CS course work